ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 `man` is the shell command to see a commands user manual. `grep` is used here in two ways.
 First we print the user manual of `grep` using `man grep`.
 Then, that output is piped (using `|`) to the `grep` command and we search for all instances of the string `pattern`.
 This narrows down the `grep` user manual to only the lines that include `pattern`.
 We then pipe (using `|`) this output into the `wc` program, which counts various aspects of the input.
 We us `-l` to tell `wc` that we want to count the number of lines.
 The second solution, `man grep | grep -c pattern`, leverages the `-c` option in grep, which also counts the number of lines in the matching output.

-Note: the usage of `grep pattern` is case-insensitve and can contain the plural, thus `Pattern`, `Patterns`, and `patterns` are also included.
+Note: the usage of `grep pattern` is case-insensitive and can contain the plural, thus `Pattern`, `Patterns`, and `patterns` are also included.

 ***